The GPU Phase Folding and Deep Learning Method for Detecting Exoplanet Transits: Abstract

 \section{Abstract}

 This paper presents GPFC, a novel Graphics Processing Unit (GPU) Phase Folding and Convolutional Neural Network (CNN) system to detect exoplanets using the transit method.
 We devise a fast folding algorithm parallelized on a GPU to amplify low signal-to-noise ratio transit signals, allowing a search at high precision and speed.
-A CNN trained on two million synthetic light curves reports a score indicating the likelihood of a planetary signal at each period.
-GPFC improves on speed by three orders of magnitude over the predominant Box-fitting Least Squares (BLS) method.
+A CNN trained on two million synthetic light curves reports a score indicating the likelihood of a planetary signal at each period. \rt{While the GPFC method has broad applicability across period ranges, this research specifically focuses on detecting ultra-short-period planets with orbital periods less than one day.} GPFC improves on speed by three orders of magnitude over the predominant Box-fitting Least Squares (BLS) method.
 Our simulation results show GPFC achieves 97\% training accuracy, higher true positive rate at the same false positive rate of detection, and higher precision at the same recall rate when compared to BLS.
 GPFC recovers 100\% of known ultra-short-period planets in \textit{Kepler} light curves from a blind search.
 These results highlight the promise of GPFC as an alternative approach to the traditional BLS algorithm for finding new transiting exoplanets in data taken with \textit{Kepler} and other space transit missions such as K2, TESS and future PLATO and Earth 2.0.